delprzemo/typescript-cheatsheet/README.md

 ```

 **Interfaces**

-You can use interface for OOP and use 'implements' to define object/class skeleton
+You can use interface for OOP and use `implements` to define object/class skeleton

 ```ts
 interface UserBase {
     user: string;